-In Grand Junction, where I grew up, house prices have increased 57 percent in inflation-adjusted terms since 2000.
-Across the state as a whole, house prices have increased by nearly 80 percent over the same time period.
-More than half the state's low-income households that rent are housing-cost burdened.
-This means they spend more than 30 percent of their income on rent, often leaving them without enough money left over for other necessities.
+Across Tennessee, inflation-adjusted house prices have increased by nearly 50 percent since 2000.2 Nearly 40 percent of the state's low-income households that rent are housing cost burdened.3 This means they spend more than 30 percent of their income on rent, often leaving them without enough money left over for other necessities.

 The housing affordability problem is the result of population growth meeting local zoning rules that limit housing construction and raise the price of the housing that does get built.
-Some localities have gone so far as to set growth caps-i.e., hard limits on the amount of new housing they will permit.3 All
+All Tennessee localities